Cordillera Huayhuash – Epic South American Circuit Trek (Travel Guide)

-This guide will help you plan your trek of the circuit, whether you’re going independently or with an experienced guide and trekking operator.
+This guide will help you plan your Huayhuash trek, whether you’re going independently or with an experienced guide or trek operator.

 Cordillera Huayhuash Circuit Overview

-The region was made famous by the tragic mountaineering Touching the Void book and film.
-It was a survival story of a climber who fell into a crevasse after his partner was forced to cut the rope, then had to save himself.
+The region was made famous by the tragic mountaineering book (and film) Touching the Void.
+It is a survival story of a climber who falls into a crevasse after his partner is forced to cut the rope, then has to save himself.
 Don’t worry though.
 There is no mountaineering involved on the trail.

 The appeal of the Cordillera Huayhuash Circuit is in the scenery.
 This region is brimming with turquoise alpine lakes, craggy snow-covered peaks, open green fields, misshapen multi-colored mountainsides, and fire-hued sunsets.